infinum/dotnet-handbook/Best practices/Vulnerable dependencies.md

 ## What to do about them?

-Now that we've ran the command, we have a list of packages with known vulnerabilities.
+Now that we've run the command, we have a list of packages with known vulnerabilities.
 The next step is determining whether that vulnerability is actually afflicting our system, and, if it is, how to fix it.

 ### Analyzing the vulnerability